 Shoplifting is the theft of merchandise from a retail establishment.
 In some cases, a person who is accused of shoplifting may steal goods indirectly.
 That is, he may try to obtain an item by paying a fraudulent or unauthorized discounted price.
 Shoplifting crimes may consist of:

 Shoplifting may either be a misdemeanor or a felony.
-The severity of the crime depends on several factors:
+While typically not as intense as the penalties of crimes like aggravated sexual assault or homicide, the severity of the crime depends on several factors:

 The actual penalties for a shoplifting conviction depend on the retail value of the stolen goods.
 An act of shoplifting is considered a misdemeanor if the items cost less than $1,500.

 Class C Misdemeanor (Valued at less than $50)

 Class B Misdemeanor (Valued at $50 to $499)

 Class A Misdemeanor (Valued at $500 to $1,499)